wristband-dev/fastapi-demo-app/README.md

 - **FastAPI Backend**: A Python backend with Wristband authentication integration
 - **Next.js Frontend**: A modern React-based frontend with authentication context
-- **Firestore Database**: A NoSQL document database for storing application data with flexible schema support
-- **(OPTIONAL) Google Cloud Provider**: Integration with Google Cloud Platform for hosting and additional services

 ## Prerequisities